jrobalino/personal-site/content/about.md

 draft: false
 ---

-I'm a front end and VR/AR developer interested in creating positive impact through web applications and immersive technologies.
+I'm a Developer Relations leader interested in creating positive impact through web applications and immersive technologies.
 I started my career as a Mechanical Engineer, a field in which strong project management and critical thinking skills are a must.
 After transitioning to tech, I learned the importance of designing experiences with the end user in mind.
+My career has taken me from building world-class documentation stacks to writing code as a front end developer to starting and running Developer Relations programs from scratch.
 I have experience working with:

+* Developer portals
 * Front end frameworks like React.js
 * Back end APIs built with Node.js
 * Unity